 Once the person is registered in OLAT too he/she can register for a specific course or you as a course administrator can add the person to a group in your course.

-To make login with your edu-ID account as transparent as reasonable from a data privacy point of view, all users are asked to agree that the information shown on the consent-screen is sent to the service they want to access.
-This allows users to still stop the login process in case they don't want to share the shown information with a service.
+To make login with your edu-ID account as transparent as reasonable from a data privacy point of view, you are asked to agree that the information shown on the consent-screen is sent to the service you want to access.
+This allows you to still stop the login process in case you don't want to share the shown information with a service.